tomsWebConsulting/twcsl/Product Custom Form Text Field Max Length/README.md

 generalized code it may contain pieces of code that you may not need depending on how you've configured your site.

-This code does not work on the checkout page.
-It is a SS security feature that no code can alter the checkout page.
+This code does not work on the Checkout Page.
+It is a SS security feature that no code can alter the Checkout Page.

 This code is client side and making use of an HTML form feature.
 Since this code is client side it is possible to bypass the max length limit this code is